spex-xray/pyspextools/README.md

 ## Install

 Installing pyspextools can be done directly using pip.
-Before you continue, please think about where you want to install pyspex tools.
+Before you continue, please think about where you want to install pyspextools.
 It may be wise to create an Anaconda environment where pyspextools can be compiled with the most compatible versions of the modules that pyspextools depends on.

 Install pyspextools as follows: